Heathcliff (1980 TV series): Episodes

-Season 1: Heathcliff and Dingbat (1980–81)
+Season 1: Heathcliff and Dingbat (1980)

-Each episode consists of two 5-minute Heathcliff cartoons and two 5-minute "Dingbat and the Creeps" cartoons.
+Each episode consists of two 4-6-minute Heathcliff cartoons and two 4-6-minute "Dingbat and the Creeps" cartoons.

-Season 2: Heathcliff and Marmaduke (1981–82)
+Season 2: Heathcliff and Marmaduke (1981)

-Each episode consists of a 6-minute Heathcliff cartoon sandwiched between two 6-minute Marmaduke cartoons.
+Each episode consists of a 4-6-minute Heathcliff cartoon sandwiched between two (or 3) 4-6-minute Marmaduke cartoons.
 Scatman Crothers sang its theme song.
 It competed with The Smurfs on NBC.

 Home media

 Warner Bros.
 Home Entertainment released The Heathcliff and Dingbat Show on DVD in region 1 via their Warner Archive Collection in August 2012.
 This is a Manufacture-on-Demand (MOD) release, available exclusively in the US and only through Warner's online store or Amazon.com.